How to reduce operational costs without AI hype

 Just… looking at what you do and asking “why?”

-What exactly are operational costs and why can’t I seem to control them?
+What are operational costs and why do they feel uncontrollable?

 Faster than you think, slower than you hope.

 Week 1?
 You can find obvious waste.
-We found $8K monthly in duplicate software subscriptions on day one.
-Literally just asked “who uses what?”
+Companies commonly find thousands monthly in duplicate software subscriptions on day one.
+Just by asking “who uses what?”

 Month 1?
 You’ll cut 10-15% by eliminating the obviously dumb stuff.
 The three-approval processes for $20 purchases.
 The weekly meetings where nothing gets decided.
 The reports nobody reads.